nuprl/TypeWeaver/README.md

   `make full` will run the experiment from Step 3.
 This may take over 3 hours.

 - `make partial-checking` will copy the results of Setp 3.
 Afterwards, `make full` will run the experiments from Step 4.
-This will take TODO minutes.
+This may take up to 80 minutes.
+In particular, the "Calculating LOC for each file in each package" step is very slow, but it only needs to run once for the entire dataset, and is not affected by the experiments. `src/summarize_results.py:358` can be commented out.

 Note that in the above steps, the final tables and figures may not match the paper.
 This is due to variance during the type annotation prediction stage, as